 Problem: Call Center Representatives are having a hard time diagnosing customer complaints with the tools currently at their disposal.
 Often times, reps have to open up multiple browsers to retrieve fragmented information scattered throughout old legacy software applications.

-Solution: Developed a tool for call centers that better aided representatives in diagnosing customer complaints in a more timely, and effective manner.
+Solution: Developed a software application that aggregates data from legacy tools into an intuitive, easy to use centralized GUI.
+This is turn better aided representatives in diagnosing customer complaints in a more timely, and effective manner.

 What I Learned

 T-Mobile’s Internship allowed me to hone my technical acumen by quite a bit.
 I spent several months within the M.E.A.N (Mongo DB, Express, Angular, Node) software stack, and delved deeply into Python Shell automation as well as web scraping.
 I also put my statistics background to good use by applying theoretical models to real world scenarios.
 All in all, the most valuable takeaway from this was the understanding gained from working in a corporate environment that emphasized strict deadlines, and an agile methodology.
 I found it infinitely invaluable having the opportunity to immerse myself within the most brilliant minds behind the nations uncarrier movement.